 Kinetech Arts Projects

-Since 2013 Kinetech Arts has been creating many indelible performances and events.
-The following is an overview of some of the major performances.
+Since 2013 Kinetech Arts has been creating many indelible performances, installations and events.
+The following is an overview.

 RF - Resonant Frequencies